 I transitioned into this role from DevOps to fill an urgent vacancy in the squads.
 In this role I have worked with various new technologies on a day-to-day basis.
 EventSourcing, Messaging Systems, CosmosDb, Multiple microservices, Creating and Managing multiple CI/CD Pipelines to facilitate our DevSecOps Culture.
 I also actively took part in developing the culture and progression frameworks internally.
 This included helping organise Hackathons and charity gaming streams, promoting a safe environment to discuss mental health issues and working with management to describe and implement a skill based progression framework.

 Over the last year or so I've taken a more security and architecture position.
-This includes implementing best security practices and educating the wider team on these practices.
+This includes implementing best security practices and educating the wider team on these practices, setting up an internal Security Guild.
 From an architecture POV I've been working closely with the solution architect and business exec sponsors to design and implement core strategic business objectives.
 Then, working with the development team to translate these business requirements into a technical solution, with a focus on security, scalability and extensibility.

 I started at Purplebricks as a DevOps Engineer, I worked on improving our monitoring and alerting platform and helping to coach developers in best DevOps Culture practice.
 After a few months there was a need for more developers and so I agreed to transition from this role whilst becoming a member of the 'Dev-Ops Guild' to continue to advocate the practices and culture of DevOps to other developers.